 The adventure begins in Alajuela, a charming suburb of San Jose where we get acquainted with the country from two unexpected vantage points: the river and the sky.
-Go whitewater rafting, and then take a zip line tour above the canopy.
+Head to Turrialba and go whitewater rafting, and then take a zip line tour above the canopy.
 Flying fast and high above the trees, you’ll learn about the rain forest’s ecology and botany in one of the world’s most environmentally progressive countries.

 Get hands-on experience as you volunteer at a nonprofit clinic and help serve the medical needs of Alajuelita.
 Assist with patient intake, establish record systems and chart patients’ vital signs.
 Develop health education initiatives on topics ranging from nutrition to hygiene and teach mothers, teens and children at a local soup kitchen.
 Observe clinical interactions with professional medical staff, work in a pharmacy and possibly aid psychologists with art therapy.